 One tip up front: If you find the responsibility is yours, be sure to get the help of experts if you are unsure how to proceed.
 OSHA consultants, other safety professionals or your workers' compensation insurer can be a great source for help.

 Safety professionals recognize several primary control strategies to eliminate or reduce health hazards and employee exposure to those hazards.
 These basic control strategies are further organized into a "Hierarchy of Controls."
-When making written recommendations, consider using this hierarchy.
+ANSI/ASSP Z10-2012, Occupational Health and Safety Management Systems, encourages employers to use the following hierarchy of hazard controls when making recommendations for corrective actions and system improvements:

 The first three areas attempt to control hazards and the bottom two strategy areas try to change exposure to hazards.
 Controlling hazards is always preferred to controlling behavior, and that's why these strategies are at the top of the hierarchy.